aabramenko/selenium-framework-skeleton/README.md

 1. Install openjdk (tested with openjdk8 and openjdk11)
 2. Install Maven
+3. Install Google Chrome / Firefox
-3. mvn test -DSUITE=test-suite.xml -DHEADLESS=false -DBROWSER=chrome -DGRID=false
+4. mvn test -DSUITE=test-suite.xml -DHEADLESS=false -DBROWSER=chrome -DGRID=false

-Reports will be stored into the "/selenium-framework-skeleton/target" folder
+Reports will be stored into the "target" folder

 How to launch using Selenium/Hub and Selenium/Node: